Man Shot In Neck At Fair Lawn Home

-A visitor to a Fair Lawn home was hospitalized Wednesday afternoon with an accidental gunshot wound, authorities said.
+A visitor to a Fair Lawn home was hospitalized Wednesday afternoon after he was accidentally shot in the neck, authorities said.

 The 72-year-old Jasper Road homeowner was showing his 40-year-old nephew from Staten Island his 9mm Beretta handgun when it went off shortly before 5:30 p.m., police Sgt.
 Brian Metzler said.